Serekay/jellyarc/README.md

    settings put secure always_on_vpn_lockdown 0
    ```
 4. Restart the TV.
 Tailscale connects automatically; Netflix/YouTube remain outside the VPN (lockdown=0).
+   - Why only Jellyfin goes through the VPN: with `always_on_vpn_lockdown` set to `0`, Android allows non-VPN traffic.
+Your Jellyfin app uses the Tailscale IP of the server (100.x.x.x), so that traffic is routed via the VPN interface.
+Other apps keep using the normal LAN/WAN route, so your TV’s general traffic is not tunneled just the Jellyfin App.

 ---